Places Where You Can Walk in Martin Luther King Jr.'s Footsteps

 Location: 425 Sixth Ave.
 S. The jail is southwest of railroad tracks that limit access from downtown and west of Interstate 65 from the University of Alabama, Birmingham.

-Jefferson County commissioners recently voted to preserve what remains of the old county jail on what is now the seventh floor of the Jefferson County Courthouse at 716 Richard Arrington Jr. Blvd.
-N. (The road had been known as 21st Street North when King was jailed).
+In 2020, Jefferson County commissioners voted to preserve what remains of the old county jail on the seventh floor of the Jefferson County Courthouse at 716 Richard Arrington Jr. Blvd.
+N. (The road was 21st Street North when King was jailed.)

 Site: Lincoln Memorial